FOR REMOTE PATIENT MONITORING

 Technology Overview

-Developed by an asthma patient, the RESP® Biosensor offers clinicians and healthcare teams a novel approach to improve disease surveillance with at-risk patients.
+The RESP® Biosensor offers clinicians and healthcare teams a first-of-its-kind technology to advance respiratory disease surveillance and management.

-• Continuous lung sound monitoring: High-fidelity wearable device continuously captures lung sounds to extend the range of stethoscope auscultation.
+• Continuous and passive lung sound monitoring to extend the range of stethoscope auscultation and in-person assessments¹

-• Patient-friendly device: Wireless, discreet design that respects patient comfort and lifestyle.
+• Patient-friendly form factor that respects patient comfort and lifestyle.

 Strados Cough Monitoring Solution